Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: The resource call-by-push-value

 The grammar of types is unchanged:

-However, the interpretation of types is changed: positive types are assigned a chosen destructor.
-Implicitly, positive types are interpreted as objects in the slice category over $TI$, which is reflected in our ordered adaptation of the interpretation of linear call-by-push-value with a resource modality~\cite[Theorem 19]{CFM15}.
+However, the interpretation of types is changed, since each positive type is assigned a chosen destructor.

-The previous primitive $\New: \Lmap{1}{R \oplus 1}$ with explicit errors is replaced by $\New: \Lmap{1}{R}$: the function may throw an exception when called.
-Exceptions must not exchange resources during stack unwinding, so the calculus is parametrized by a definable central type $E$ and a definable value $\vdash \NewFail: E$ thrown whenever an allocation fails (for instance, $E=1$ and $\NewFail=()$).
-We hence rely on $\Swap$ expressions in \AffLang, defined as in \LinLang.
+The calculus is parameterised by a type of exceptions $E$.
+In $\OAffLang$, exceptions must not exchange resources during stack unwinding, so we add the constraint that \emph{$E$ is a purely-positive type without resource}.
+We also assume given some closed value $\vdash \NewFail: E$, which is the exception raised whenever an allocation fails.
+(For instance, $E=1$ and $\NewFail=()$.)
+We will rely on terms $\Swap^A_W$ in \OAffLang defined as in \OLinLang (\cref{sec:central-types}).

-$\Move$ exchanges variables, but is not presented as a structural rule as it performs an effect.
-Indeed, $A\otimes B$ and $B \otimes A$ fix different orders of destruction of $A$ and $B$ for exception propagation, thus they can be distinguished observationally.
-In particular, $\Move$ cannot give rise to a \emph{contextual isomorphism}~\cite{Levy2017} between $A\otimes B$ and $B \otimes A$.
-The reason is that although $\Move(x,y)$ and $\Move(y,x)$ are inverse of each other, a contextual isomorphism also requires $\Move$ to be pure~\cite{Levy2017}.